Privacy Policy

 3.1 How does Consentic use your personal information?

 We use your personal information to provide, manage and administer our Services to you and to operate an efficient and sustainable business.
-As part of these processes, we may disclose personal information on a confidential basis to a Patient’s Doctor/s, Health Fund, Hospital/s and/or to Medicare.
+As part of these processes, we may disclose personal information on a confidential basis to a Patient’s Healthcare provider,, Health Fund, Hospital/s and/or to Medicare.
 In operating our business, we may use your information and data to:

-• verify your identity;
+• verify your identity and process transactions;

 • process payments;